A brief look at rhymes and verse

 in the archival collections of San Francisco Maritime NHP

 by Gina Bardi, Reference Librarian

-which is a very good excuse to comb through our extensive historical document collections and see what we may find in the way of poems and verse.
+National Arts and Humanities Month is a very good excuse to comb through our extensive historical document collections and see what we may find in the way of poems and verse.
 Contrary to the stereotype of sailors as dull or brutish, many who sailed both fore and aft the mast were thoughtful people engaged with the natural world and how it determined their fate.
 After all, things both above and below the ocean had direct influence on their livelihood and indeed their lives.
 Long stretches at sea gave one time to contemplate and contemplation often gives way to inspiration.
 It's no wonder that our collections contain many works of a poetic nature which attempt to describe a sailor's connection to the sea, their ship and their shipmates.

 Probably the most prolific poet in our collection is Captain Roy Moyes (HDC 235 SAFR 17110

 ).
 Captain Moyes was born in Grafton, Australia in 1885.
 At the age of 14, he left his home to become an apprentice on a ship.
 Reading his poem "Becalmed" gives a sense of the connection sailors have to their immediate environment and how it can lead the way to introspection.
 There is more to this poem than being becalmed at sea.